top of page

 How long do sessions last?

-The initial evaluation will last an hour.
-Treatments sessions following the evaluation last either 30 minutes or an hour, depending on the plan of care set with the physical therapist.
-Because all treatments are one-on-one with the same therapist, sessions are extremely time efficient.
+The initial evaluation will last about an hour.
+Treatments sessions following the evaluation last either 30 or 50 minutes, depending on the plan of care set with the physical therapist.
+Because all treatments are one-on-one with the same therapist, sessions are extremely time efficient. â€‹

 Do you treat my condition?